-[2 marks] This question must be completed during the lab for credit to be given and without ANY help from an instructor.
-Calculate the (minimum) volume of wood required to float the aluminum cylinder just below the surface of the water.
+[2 marks] This question must be completed during the lab for credit and without ANY help from ANY instructor.
+Calculate the MINIMUM volume of wood required to float the aluminum cylinder just below the surface of the water.
 Use the accepted densities for water, aluminum and wood.
-Fully & clearly explain your thinking/steps/work!
+You must fully & clearly explain your thinking/steps/work!